 Among other provisions, the Housing (Scotland) Act ended the right to buy in Scotland, gives social landlords more flexibility in the allocation and management of their housing stock and introduces a first-tier tribunal to deal with disputes in the private rented sector.

 We offer information for house buyers and sellers through the Home Report and help homeowners at risk of losing their homes through the Home Owners' Support Fund.

 We encourage a thriving private rented sector, which provides good quality and well-managed accommodation, and in which both landlords and tenants understand their rights and responsibilities.

-Scotland has achieved its historic 2012 homelessness commitment.
-Now all of those assessed as unintentionally homeless by local authorities will be entitled to settled accommodation as a legal right.
+All those assessed as unintentionally homeless by local authorities are entitled to settled accommodation as a legal right.

 Warmer Homes Scotland helps vulnerable people make their homes warmer and more comfortable by installing a range of energy saving measures.